This article includes a simple, high-level discussion of financial assets.

 and their assets liquidated to at least partially reimburse bondholders and others.

 Summary by analogy

-Here’s a summary with somewhat useful analogies.
+Here’s a summary with analogies.

 - Owning a stock is like owning a machine that can potentially create money at an increasing rate over time.
 Some of these machines will not produce much or even break, leading to partial or complete loss of investment.